 27B.
 Release may be by parole order

-(1) The release by the Governor of a person in, or regarded as being in, strict or safe custody by virtue of an order made under section 282 of The Criminal Code may, if the Governor thinks fit, be by means of a parole order made by the Governor.
+(1) The release by the Governor of a person in, or regarded as being in, strict or safe custody by virtue of an order made under Chapter XXVIII of The Criminal Code may, if the Governor thinks fit, be by means of a parole order made by the Governor.

 (2) The parole order may not be made unless a report about the person has been given by the Board under section 12.